jdmartin/speedybot/README.md

 - !cats - Need a cat _right now?_ Let's get one from the Internet!<sup>1</sup>
 - !logs - Want the link to the logs?
 - !miniwheat - Why not flip a mini-wheat?
+- !raidbrigade - Grab the code for the in-game channel.
 - !rules - Read the Raid Rules!
 - !speedy -  Displays the help message.
 - !speedysource: View my source code.